 All course and other materials will be made available to students via Blackboard (an online Learning Management System).
 This includes the weekly program and a daily breakdown.
 UWA IT will provide support to offshore students as required.

-For those students who are new to CELT online classes, here is some information:
+For students who are new to CELT online classes, here is some information:

 - Classes will run using Schoology and Zoom.

-- For information about how to enrol in UWA CELT's face-to-face or online courses, please visit the following page: https://www.celt.uwa.edu.au/courses/apply
+- For information about how to enrol in UWA CELT's online courses, please visit How to apply to study at CELT.

 A list of key staff members at the Centre, and the issues they can help with in relation to COVID-19, are listed below: